What I learned building 15 custom skills for AI coding agents

 It handles failure.
 When the API fails, when the input is malformed, when the agent misunderstands - the skill has a recovery strategy.
 Retry.
 Escalate.
 Ask for clarification.
 Not just crash and return an error.

-Integrations (4 skills)
+Integrations (5 skills)

 Jira Integration.
 The cornerstone skill.
 It pulls ticket context - description, comments, attachments, linked issues - and understands the workflow.
 It knows what "in progress" means in our setup.
 It can create subtasks, add comments, transition tickets.
 Most importantly, it respects permissions and never exposes sensitive data in logs.

 Bitbucket Integration.
 Pull requests, branch operations, commit conventions.
-The skill enforces our format: VSP-727 fix: Short description.
+The skill enforces our format: APP-427 fix: Short description.
 It creates PRs with the right reviewers, labels, and target branches.
 It knows when a PR is ready to merge (all checks pass, approved) and when it needs revision.

 Confluence Integration.
 Documentation lookup.
 When the agent needs context about architectural decisions, API contracts, or deployment procedures, it queries Confluence first.
 The skill is configured with the most relevant spaces and documents, so it does not waste time searching the entire knowledge base.